 I’m now using www.davidairey.co.uk domain as my main address.
 What does this mean?
 It means that all my organic search results are reset to zero.
 Whereas once I was on the first page of search results for graphic designer, I’m now nowhere to be found.

-It also means that my business cards are now incorrect, and my email addresses too.
-Quite an expense, but I’d rather fight in the courts than give one penny to the person who did this.
+It also means that the detail on my business cards is incorrect, and my email addresses too.
+So quite an expense, but I’d rather fight in the courts than give a penny to the person responsible.

 Help with domain name disputes

-This is the stage I’m at now, weighing up my options before it comes to paying legal fees.
+This is the stage I’m at, weighing up options before it comes to paying legal fees.
 This is also where I’m calling on your valued help.
 I know that many of you are much more clued up on this than I am, and if you can spare some advice in the comments here I’d be very appreciative.

-In my email communications with GoDaddy (the company where my .com domain name is now registered), a representative had this to say:
+In my emails with GoDaddy (the company where my .com domain name is now registered), a representative said:

 “Should we receive notice of a pending dispute from a court or arbitration forum, we will lock the domain name so it cannot be transferred or have the registrant information modified.
 Likewise, when we receive a decision from the legal body, we will update the domain name accordingly.”